verus-lang/verus-analyzer/CONTRIBUTING.md

 If you want to find something to fix or work on keep a look out for the `C-bug` and `C-enhancement` labels.

+## Adding a new configuration option
+There are two parts.
+In `crates/rust-analyzer/src/config.rs` defines the server-side configuration of rust-analyzer.
+Portions of that file are automatically copied into `editors/code/package.json`, which also contains editor-specific (for VS Code) configuration options.
+Look for the `"title": "$generated-start"` entry in the JSON file to see where the automatically copied portion appears.

 ## Implementing a new feature

 It's advised to first open an issue for any kind of new feature so the team can tell upfront whether